darthelluswallace/jammming/README.md

 The codeacademy captsone project for learning React/JS front-end.

 Prerequistes: Create an account and get an apikey/client id for the Spotify Web API and OpenWeather API.
+These need to be added to /src/util/Spotify.js and /src/util/OpenWeather.js

 It uses the Spotify Search API and implicit grant to allow a user to create and save a playlist.